 - SP (a child) v B W&C C Hospital and R W NHS Trust 2020: (ongoing) acting for the defendants in a complex neurological claim concerning focal brain injury from evolving and untreated hydrocephalus.

-- TR v P A Hospitals NHS Trust 2020: (ongoing) acting for the defendant in respect of a claim by a child suffering profound neurological injury from neonatal herpes encephalitis.
+- TR v P A Hospitals NHS Trust 2020: acted for the defendant in respect of a claim by a child suffering profound neurological injury from neonatal herpes encephalitis.

 - SS v U H B NHS Foundation Trust 2019: acted for the defendant in a high value neurosurgical claim (back) in respect of incomplete paraplegia arising non negligently.
 Informed consent case.
 Successful settlement achieved.